What is credit scoring?

-You're can check your credit score though any of the 3 Credit Reference Agencies in the UK – Experian, Equifax and TransUnion.
+You can check your credit score through any of the 3 Credit Reference Agencies in the UK – Experian, Equifax and TransUnion.

 Checking your credit score will show how likely you are to be accepted for a credit application.
 If you find your score is lower than expected, you can check your credit report and see if there’s anything you can do to improve it.
 Common websites that are used to check credit scores are Equifax or Experian, and they may charge you for the service.